greenstevester/llm-vector-cache/README.md

 [![Docker](https://img.shields.io/badge/Docker-Ready-2496ED)](https://www.docker.com/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-A high-performance LLM cache implementation using vector similarity matching with Redis and multiple LLM providers (OpenAI, Ollama).
+A high-performance LLM cache implementation (using vector similarity matching via Redis).

+Currently works with 2 LLM providers (OpenAI, Ollama).

+The primary use case: is for your LLM enabled application, where certain functions are delegated to a chosen LLM and return that result to the user (i.e., canonical one is a customer support chat application).
+The value proposition is that the LLM is only called once for a given prompt, and the result is cached for future use.

 ## Features